Welcome! This is Deep Learning, Machine Learning, and Data Science Prerequisites: The Numpy Stack in Python.

 We’ll look at how much easier it is to load a dataset using Pandas vs. trying to do it manually.

-Then we’ll look at some dataframe operations, like filtering by column, filtering by row, the apply function, and joins, which look a lot like SQL joins.
+Then we’ll look at some dataframe operations useful in machine learning, like filtering by column, filtering by row, and the apply function.

 Since Pandas teaches us how to load data, the next step will be looking at the data.
 For that we will use Matplotlib.